mfaustin/ProjectTwo558/README.md

 -   `caret` The caret package is used for working with data and models.

--   `corrplot` The corrplot package is used to produce a visual correlation matrix.
+-   `corrplot` The corrplot package is used to produce a visual correlation plot.

 -   `knitr` The knitr package is used for document image handling.